What are the inodes and how to reduce their use

 How do I know that I am reaching the limit of use of inodes?

-You will notice, there are several possible symptoms:
+You will notice there are several possible symptoms:

 • You cannot send emails.